Nextdoor/barrelman/README.md

 ````
 <br/>

 Barrelman will detect if the barrelman.yml file is corrupted on master or if a PR that changes it mucks it up.
 If you receive a comment on a PR stating that something is wrong with the file, carefully check the format of the barrelman.yml file of the specified branch.
 **Common mistakes:** tabs instead of 4 spaces, no space after dash, missing colon after rule.
+If your regex pattern is not getting recognized, try removing the surrounding quotes.